 The first group of museums to come together to begin imagining a field-wide system for gathering and comparing visitor data was funded through a National Forum Grant by the Institute of Museum and Library Services in 2011, Creating a Collaboration for Ongoing Visitor Experience Studies (C-COVES) (LG-66-12-0634-12).
 Through this grant, the Museum of Science, Boston hosted a convening where experts representing all areas of the museum discussed the possibilities that creating a collaboration like COVES might bring about.
 From this convening, recommendations for such a collaboration was written, and a grant proposal was submitted, and later funded, to the IMLS funding opportunity, National Leadership Grant for Museums.

-The “Collaboration for Ongoing Visitor Experience Studies” (COVES) project (MG-20-14-0060-14), which funded the development of the system that supports the COVES initiative, ran from November 2014 through September 2018.
-This grant, and the ensuing relationships and processes that developed among the 12 participating museums, allowed COVES to develop into the initiative that it is today.
+The “Collaboration for Ongoing Visitor Experience Studies” (COVES) project (MG-20-14-0060-14), which funded the development of the system that supports the COVES initiative, ran from November 2014 through September 2018, thanks to the Institute of Museum and Library Services.
+This grant, and the ensuing relationships and processes that developed among the 12 participating museums, allowed COVES to develop into the initiative it is today.